 The MAS issues licences under the Banking Act to banks to transact banking business in Singapore.
-Such licences may be revoked if the MAS is satisfied, among other things, that the bank holding that licence: (a) has ceased to transact banking business in Singapore; (b) has furnished information or documents to the MAS in connection with its application for a bank licence which is or are false or misleading in a material particular; (c) if it is a bank incorporated outside Singapore, has had its bank licence or authority to operate withdrawn by the supervisory authority which is responsible, under the laws of the country or territory where the bank is incorporated, formed or established, for supervising the bank; (d) proposes to make, or has made, any composition or arrangement with its creditors or has gone into liquidation or has been wound up or otherwise dissolved; (e) is carrying on its business in a manner likely to be detrimental to the interests of the depositors of the bank or has insufficient assets to cover its liabilities to its depositors or the public; (f) is contravening or has contravened any provision of the Banking Act; (g) has been convicted of any offence under the Banking Act or any of its directors or officers holding a managerial or executive position has been convicted of any offence under the Banking Act; (h) is contravening or has contravened any provision of the Deposit Insurance and Policy Owners' Protection Schemes Act 2011 of Singapore (the "Deposit Insurance and Policy Owners' Protection Schemes Act") or any Rules issued by the deposit insurance and policy owners' protection fund agency under the Deposit Insurance and Policy Owners' Protection Schemes Act; or (i) is contravening or has contravened any provision of the MAS Act, or any direction issued by the MAS under the MAS Act.
+Such licences may be revoked if the MAS is satisfied, among other things, that the bank holding that licence: (a) has ceased to transact banking business in Singapore: (b) has provided information or documents to the MAS in connection with its application for a bank licence which is or are false or misleading in a material particular; (c) if it is a bank incorporated outside Singapore, has had its bank licence or authority to operate withdrawn by the supervisory authority which is responsible, under the laws of the country or territory where the bank is incorporated, formed or established, for supervising the bank; (d) proposes to make, or has made, any composition or arrangement with its creditors or has gone into liquidation or has been wound up or otherwise dissolved; (e) is carrying on its business in a manner likely to be detrimental to the interests of the depositors of the bank or has insufficient assets to cover its liabilities to its depositors or the public; (f) is contravening or has contravened any provision of the Banking Act; (g) has been convicted of any offence under the Banking Act or any of its directors or officers holding a managerial or executive position has been convicted of any offence under the Banking Act; (h) is contravening or has contravened any provision of the Deposit Insurance and Policy Owners' Protection Schemes Act 2011 of Singapore (the "Deposit Insurance and Policy Owners' Protection Schemes Act") or any Rules issued by the deposit insurance and policy owners' protection fund agency under the Deposit Insurance and Policy Owners' Protection Schemes Act; (i) is contravening or has contravened any provision of the Monetary Authority of Singapore 1970 Act of Singapore (the "MAS Act"), or any direction issued by the MAS under the MAS Act or (j) is contravening or has contravened any provision of the Financial Services and Markets Act 2022 of Singapore (the "FSM Act"), or any direction issued by the MAS under the FSM Act.